kusiLaw/laky-phone-POS/README.md

 ### Acknowledgments
 Thanks to Microverse \
-Original design idea by [Cindy Shin in Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
+Original design idea by [Wanderson]([https://www.behance.net/gallery/29845175/CC-Global-Summit-2015](https://www.patreon.com/WandersonIsMyName)).

 > **Warning**: this project was created using PySide6 and Python 3.9, using previous versions can cause compatibility problems.